cmandreani/models_Atacama/README.md

 ####    3.1 Creation of elastic net
 ####    3.2 Draw: heatmap
 ##
-/!\ Don't forget to adapt the codes hereby provided to your own data structure.
+/!\ Don't forget to adapt the codes hereby provided to your own data structure ;)